 According to directive 4.5 of UNIL and in accordance with the Article 70 of the Law on the University of Lausanne (LUL), research data initially collected or created as part of research carried out by members of the teaching staff, collaborators who carry out their research activities at UNIL, including administrative and technical staff who participate in research and collaborators paid by external funds, are the property of UNIL.

 Cases that have been the subject of special agreements with external partners on intellectual property resulting from collaborative projects remain reserved.

 UNIL has the patrimonial rights to the data resulting from the research it owns and can lay down management rules.
+The notion of economic rights refers to art.
+10 LDA.
 Data not belonging to UNIL may only be used according to the authorisations granted by their owner and for the purpose stated in the consent form.
 Personal data or data resulting from research on human beings may only be used in accordance with the consent given and the applicable legislation.

 As a reminder, any use of a protected work requires authorization from the author in the form of a license.